MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 ## Use Azure Quantum and the Quantum Development Kit to do quantum computing

 Quantum computing is evolving quickly.
-[Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is an open, flexible, and future-proofed cloud ecosystem for quantum computing, aimed at empowering you to deliver impact with your quantum applications, exploration, and research.
+[Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is an open, flexible, and future-proofed cloud ecosystem for quantum computing that empowers you to deliver impact with your quantum applications, exploration, and research.
 Azure Quantum provides a diverse set of quantum computing solutions and technologies.

 - Free Azure Quantum Credits to power your development.
 - Free hosted Jupyter notebooks to get started within minutes.